Nearly telepathic band interplay

 The Plugged Nickel Concerts

 The Penguin Guide to jazz says these December 1965 sessions from the Plugged Nickel are the “Rosetta Stone” of Modern Jazz.
-It would be hard to argue that assertion, as almost all post bop can trace its roots to thes music, or the Quintet its self.
+It would be hard to argue that assertion, as almost all post bop traces its roots to theis music.

 Since I was not alive at the time, it would be impossible to know the exact influence, but from what I understand, the Davis band was less popular and somewhat overlooked, because of the John Coltrane Quartet at the time.

 By the time the public and the critics figured out that Trane had went to free jazz, and Davis music was indeed groundbreaking.
 Miles was all ready looking to go in a new direction.